 While most divorcing spouses want to make the process as quick and painless as possible, it may not be that easy.
-That’s often the case for high-net-worth couples dividing complicated assets, such as businesses, investments and retirement accounts.
+That’s often the case for high-net-worth couples dividing complicated assets, such as businesses, investments, and retirement accounts.

 Four factors to consider for settling or litigating

 - Time: Divorce trials can take well over a year, depending upon the court’s schedule.
 Settlements typically take a few months.
 A skilled family law attorney can work with you to achieve a timely outcome, when that is in your best interest.

 - Cost: Some divorcing couples achieve settlements for a few thousand dollars.
 But the longer the process goes, the more it will cost, and trials can run well into the five-digit range.
 A more complex divorce will generally take longer to complete and requires a more advanced skill level from your legal team.

 - Stress: It’s only logical that a long and contentious divorce creates anxiety.
 On the other hand, settlements can sometimes be achieved peacefully.
 An attorney can guide you as you determine which way to proceed.
 They will protect your best interests throughout the complex process of negotiating a final settlement agreement.